There are over 600 million blogs on the web. And more than six million blog posts are published daily.

 Just remember how to do this for now because after you buy hosting, we’re going to need to make a small change in your domain settings.

-In the previous section, I said your domain name is like an online address of your blog, similar to how there is an address for a physical location in the real world.
+In the previous step for blog creation, I said your domain name is like an online address of your blog, similar to how there is an address for a physical location in the real world.

 But just the address is not enough.
 In the real world, you cannot have a home or physical business without renting or owning a space.
 This space is what you set up as your house or office, and where you keep your assets.

-In the same way, you cannot build a website online without having some kind of space to keep the files associated with that blog or website.
+In the same way, you cannot build a blog online without having some kind of space to keep the files associated with that blog or website.

 This service is referred to as web hosting, and the companies which provide this service are called web hosts.